Boost Your Surf Confidence With These 4 Practices

 For more surf stories, tips and techniques for managing your emotions in water, check out Brooke’s episode on Second Breakast (the Surf With Amigas podcast).

 For some, even the thought of a particular surf destination or break can make the palms break out in a sweat.
 Are you ready to send it and step out of your comfort zone?
 Are you an intermediate to advanced surfer and willing to push your limits?
-Check out our new retreat location, Sumatra!
+Check out our retreat location, Sumatra!

 Paddle Through Fear